awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 Invoke endpoint
 ****************
 There are multiple ways to invoke a Sagemaker real-time inference endpoint as documented in `SageMaker Developer Guide <https://docs.aws.amazon.com/sagemaker/latest/dg/realtime-endpoints-test-endpoints.html#realtime-endpoints-test-endpoints-api>`_.

-Here is an example of reading a payload from a JSON file, and use boto3 API to invoke an endpoint.
+Here is an example of reading a payload from a JSON file, and using boto3 API to invoke an endpoint.

 .. code-block:: python